copier-org/copier/docs/updating.md

 # Updating a project

+Copier enables the code lifecycle management for generated projects.
+There are several common use cases for that, including but not limited to

+1. Update the answers to previous questions

+    Questions can be reanswered to fit the latest requirements of the generated projects.
+This is helpful, especially when the template includes optional tools that fit into different phases of a project.
+In that case, template consumers are able to activate the optional tools gradually when the project matures.

+1. Sync updates from evolved templates

+    The template creators might update the template to add new functionalities or bug fixes.
+The generated project can get updated if the template consumers want to keep it to the latest version.

 The best way to update a project from its template is when all of these conditions are
 true: